Updated April 13, 2021

 Related: Poisonings In Adelaide Pets | Vitamin D

 Swirski, A. L., Pearl, D. L., Berke, O., & O’Sullivan, T. L. (2020).
 Companion animal exposures to potentially poisonous substances reported to a national poison control center in the United States in 2005 through 2014.
-Journal of the American Veterinary Medical Association, 257(5), 517-530
+Journal of the American Veterinary Medical Association257(5), 517-530

 Have something to add?
-Comments are welcome below and will appear within 24 hours.
+Comments (if open) will appear within 24 hours.